Canon 850D vs Fujifilm X-Pro3

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the 850D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 850D and the X-Pro3 are recent models that are part of the current product line-up.
 The X-Pro3 replaced the earlier Fujifilm X-Pro2, while the 850D followed on from the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 850D and X-Pro3 can be found, respectively, in the Canon 850D Manual (free pdf) or the online Fujifilm X-Pro3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 850D and the Fujifilm X-Pro3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.